dodeeric/pdf2epubEX/README.md

 Result will be: myfile.epub

+Prerequisites:

+You need to install Docker which is available for all computer OS: Windows, MacOS, Linux and Unix.
+See here: https://docs.docker.com/engine/install.

 ## Additional information

 To read a fix layout ePub, the best device is a tablet (Android or iOS/iPad).
 A smartphone is not adapted most of the time because of the too small screen size.